aarongruberg/Pisa_D3_BarChart/README.md

 <p>SUMMARY:</p>

 <p>
 The PISA survey was given to 480,174 students from 65 Countries and asked students about their experience with and feelings toward reading, math, and science.
-I split the students into groups with low, moderate, or high study time and created a layered bar chart of their responses to the statement "Math is One of My Best Subjects."
-Around half of the students with high study time felt very confident in math but more study time did not always mean higher confidence in math.
-Around a quarter of students with low study time and a quarter of students with high study time both felt very weak in math.
-I also changed the order of the y axis to make it more intuitive.</p>
+I split the students into groups with low, moderate, or high study time and created a layered bar chart of their responses to the statement 'Math is One of My Best Subjects.'
+43% of students with high study time strongly agreed that math was among their best subjects, but more study time did not always lead to higher confidence.
+27% of students with low study time and 24% of students with high study time strongly disagreed with the statement.</p>

 <p>DESIGN:</p>